hyperb1iss/hyperbliss.tech/src/projects/hyper-light-card.md

 ## 🚀 Performance

 Hyper Light Card is built with performance in mind.
 It uses efficient rendering techniques and optimized state management to ensure smooth interactions, even on less powerful devices.

-## 🔧 Development

-To set up the development environment:

-1. Clone the repository: `git clone https://github.com/hyperb1iss/hyper-light-card.git`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/hyperb1iss/hyper-light-card/blob/main/LICENSE) file for details.